teamxenox/XenoXMultiverse/README.md

 ## How to join the Team? 💪🏼

 1. Fork the repo.
-2. Add your name to this file.
+2. Add your name to this file. :file_folder:
 3. Submit a pull request.

 That's it.
 You're all set.
 Someone from the team will contact you and formally welcome you to the team.
 Cheers!